 Depending on the industry, the type of clients, and other factors, every organization may have a unique sales cycle.
 However, all organizations follow a few similar steps.

-In general, there are seven stages of the sales cycle.
+In general, there are the 7 stages of the sales cycle.

 In the first stage, you may be identifying potential customers to contact and your target customer profiles.
 You may also figure out the best ways to contact your prospects.